 Lie on your back, arms either under your lower back or to the sides.
 Next, lift your legs to a 45-degree angle and drop the left leg while raising the right, then raise the left and drop the right.
 That’s one rep. Complete 20 reps without returning your legs to the ground.
 (P.S. the lower your legs to the ground, the harder the workout because your abs are working more.)

 Try this six-minute plank routine to work your abs and arms, 1 minute in each position: forearm center, right, left, then arms extended center, right, left.
 Your abs will have to work harder if you plank on a bed because your grounding surface isn’t as stable.

 Lay on your back, heels pressed together and thighs apart, as close to touching the bed as is comfortable, with your arms supporting your head.
 Slowly crunch up, and then slowly release back down.
 Complete 25 reps.

 We may hate them, but face it — they’re an effective and simple workout for both your abs and your arms.
 Start in an extended plank position, abs tucked in and back flat.
-Slowly bend your arms until you are as low as you can get without dropping to the bed, and then extend back to starting.
+Slowly bend your arms until you are as low as you can get without dropping to the bed, and then extend back to the start.
 If you need to, drop to your knees instead of your toes.
 Complete 25 reps.

 These exercises are easy, equipment-free and you don’t even have to get out of bed.
 Whether you’re just waking up or in need of a study break, complete a few (or all!) of these to strengthen your muscles and give your brain a break.
 Remember to go slowly, as this actually makes your muscles work harder and will ensure your form is perfect.